minazzaidi/profile/README.md

 I created different visuals related to the data which provides valuable insights.
 There is also a win-loss chart which you might like.(PS.
 Thats my favorite part of the dashboard)

-Download the pbix file attached and take a look at the dashboard.
+Download the Sales Department Dashboard pbix file attached and take a look at the dashboard.